 The pronouncement requires entities to discontinue the amortization of goodwill, reallocate all existing goodwill among its reporting segments based on criteria set by SFAS No. 142 and perform initial impairment tests by applying a fair-value-based analysis on the goodwill in each reporting segment.
 Any impairment at the initial adoption date shall be recognized as the effect of a change in accounting principle.
 Subsequent to the initial adoption, goodwill shall be tested for impairment annually or more frequently if circumstances indicate a possible impairment.

 Under SFAS No. 142, entities are required to determine the useful life of other intangible assets and amortize the value over the useful life.
-If the useful life is determined to be indefinite no amortization will be recorded.
+If the useful life is determined to be indefinite, no amortization will be recorded.
 For intangible assets recognized prior to the adoption of SFAS No. 142, the useful life should be reassessed.
 Other intangible assets are required to be tested for impairment in a manner similar to goodwill.

 At September 30, 2001, Enron’s goodwill related to consolidated entities was approximately $3.5 billion.
-Estimated annual amortization of such goodwill is approximately $100 million.
+Additionally, unconsolidated equity affiliates of Enron have approximately $1.9 billion of goodwill.
+Estimated annual amortization of such goodwill is approximately $195 million, of which approximately $65 million relates to unconsolidated equity affiliates.
 Enron is in the process of evaluating the application of SFAS No. 142 in light of recent events discussed in Note 2.

 PART I. FINANCIAL INFORMATION - (Continued)